asim-raza665/asim-raza665.github.io/_posts/2026-01-13-my-first-practical-lab-experience-learning-database-tools.md

 Looking back, this first database lab was more important than it appeared at the time.
 It was not merely about installing software.
 It was about developing confidence, learning practical skills, and taking the first step toward understanding how professional database systems operate in real-world environments.

 Overall, this lab was a simple yet very important step in my academic journey.
 It marked the beginning of my practical understanding of databases and gave me confidence to handle more advanced tasks in the future.

----

-As my understanding of databases continued to grow, I also became interested in how database technologies support research and intelligent computing systems.
-While exploring some academic and professional activities shared through Dr. Bilal Ahmad's [professional Facebook page](https://www.facebook.com/Dr.BilalAhm), I gained a broader appreciation for how strong data foundations contribute to modern computing applications.

-#DrBilalAhmad